-Reporting from Washington — Taking aim at what he called Wall Street's "huge, reckless risks in pursuit of quick profits and massive bonuses," President Obama today proposed the toughest new restrictions yet on the nation's largest banks in the aftermath of the financial crisis.
+Reporting from Los Angeles and Washington Walter Hamilton -- Culminating weeks of increasingly angry words and bolder action aimed at Wall Street, President Obama proposed the toughest new restrictions yet on the nation's largest banks in the aftermath of the financial crisis.

-"We simply cannot accept a system in which hedge funds or private-equity firms inside banks can place huge, risky bets that are subsidized by taxpayers and that could pose a conflict of interest," Obama said in a brief White House speech, flanked by his top economic advisors and key congressional committee chairmen.
+"We simply cannot accept a system in which hedge funds or private equity firms inside banks can place huge, risky bets that are subsidized by taxpayers and that could pose a conflict of interest," Obama said Thursday in a brief White House speech, flanked by his top economic advisors and key congressional leaders.

-Obama said banks have an unfair advantage over other investment firms because the government helps insure their deposits and the Federal Reserve gives them access to low-interest loans through its discount window.
+Obama contended that commercial banks today have an unfair advantage over other investment firms because the government helps insure their deposits and the Federal Reserve gives them access to low-interest loans through its discount window.